Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Empirical Application

 \section{Empirical Application}

-In our empirical application, we apply our two-step estimator to US term structure data.
-Thereby, we revisit the study by \cite{Hansen2003} who proposes a framework to test for structural change in vector autoregressions.
+In our empirical application, we apply the two-step estimator to US term structure data.
+Thereby, we revisit the study by \cite{Hansen2003} who proposes a framework to test for structural change in cointegrated vector autoregressions.
 The author tests two potential structural breaks in September 1979 and October 1982 that coincide with large changes in the Fed's policy.
 Only after accounting for these structural changes, the long-run implication of the expectations hypothesis (EHT) cannot be rejected.
 In the subsequent analysis, we study more recent data on the US term structure and detect structural breaks without assuming any prior knowledge about their location.

-Following \cite{Campbell1987}, we expect that the term structure of interest rates is that the expected future spot rates equals the future rate plus a time-invariant term premium.
+Following \cite{Campbell1987}, we expect that the term structure of interest rates is determined by the expected future spot rates being equal to the future rate plus a time-invariant term premium in the long-run.
 This implies that, independent of the maturity, the yields should be cointegrated with pairwise cointegrating vector $(1,-1)$.
 However, several early studies report that the EHT fails in empirical practice \citep[see, for example,][]{Froot1989, Campbell1991}.
 Besides other empirical difficulties, structural breaks are named as one of the important reasons for this failure \citep{Lanne1999, Sarno2007, Bulkley2011}.
 Several studies investigate whether regime shifts in the term structure of interest rates are related to changes in monetary policy \citep{Tillmann2007, Thornton2018}.
 The important question for applied researchers and policy-makers is whether these equilibrium relationships are robust over different regimes.